James Wilson Morrice

 1865 - 1924

-We thank Lucie Dorais for her assistance in cataloguing and researching this work.
-This painting is included in the catalogue raisonné on the artist’s work that is being compiled by Dorais.
+We thank Lucie Dorais for her assistance in researching this lot and for contributing the above essay.
+Dorais is currently compiling a catalogue raisonné on the artist’s work.

 All prices are in Canadian Dollars